Ontheheavens/Ship-Editor/README.md

 - Trial runs for fat JAR packing with Maven-Shade: works as prototype, will need some tweaks at release.
 - Hotkey hints painting.
 - Bound mirroring support.
 - Centers panel, includes collision and shield parts.
-Deserialization of hullSpecFile styles and their use for displayed shield colors.
+Deserialization of hull styles and their use for displayed shield colors.

 ### Issues: